Slimshady362/odin-recipes/README.md

 # odin-recipes

-Just me trying to test my bare minimum HTML skills. do NOT follow these recipes, you will create a monster.
+Just me trying to test and explore my bare minimum HTML skills.
+Not at all real Recipes(Obviously)